AkatQuas/vue-boilerplate/example1/README.md

 ./syncf PROJECTFOLDER

 ```

 </details>

 ## On responsive design

-On [使用Flexible实现手淘H5页面的终端适配](https://www.w3cplus.com/mobile/lib-flexible-for-html5-layout.html), copying from [imochen hotcss](https://github.com/imochen/hotcss), makes it possible to using `rem` in the stylesheet.
+On [使用 Flexible 实现手淘 H5 页面的终端适配](https://www.w3cplus.com/mobile/lib-flexible-for-html5-layout.html), copying from [imochen hotcss](https://github.com/imochen/hotcss), makes it possible to using `rem` in the stylesheet.

 And modified the `src/style/mobile.css`, replacing `px` with `rem`.
 A lot work is saved!